8 killed in shootings at 3 metro Atlanta spas. Police have 1 suspect in custody - Local News 8

 8 killed in shootings at 3 metro Atlanta spas.
 Police have 1 suspect in custody

-Authorities in metro Atlanta are investigating whether shootings at three massage parlors that left eight people dead and one wounded are connected.
+Video evidence suggests “it is extremely likely” that the same person was responsible for the three deadly shootings at massage parlors in the metro Atlanta area, police said Tuesday.

-Two of the shootings were at spas across the street from each other in northeast Atlanta and the other was in Cherokee County to the northwest of the city.
+Eight people were killed and one person was wounded in the attacks.
+Two of the shootings were at spas across the street from each other in northeast Atlanta and the other happened about 30 miles away in Cherokee County to the northwest of the city.

+“Video footage from our Video Integration Center places the Cherokee County suspect’s vehicle in the area, around the time of our Piedmont Road shootings,” the Atlanta Police Department said in a news release.
+“That, along with video evidence viewed by investigators, suggests it is extremely likely our suspect is the same as Cherokee County’s, who is in custody.
+Because of this, an investigator from APD is in Cherokee County and we are working closely with them to confirm with certainty our cases are related.”

-Officials in each jurisdiction said there were no immediate indications of motive and it is unclear whether the shootings were related.
+Officials in each jurisdiction said there were no immediate indications of motive.

 Deputies were called to Young’s Asian Massage near Acworth, Georgia, for reports of a shooting, Cherokee County Sheriff’s spokesperson Jay Baker said.